pwine123/Transform-with-Azure-AI-Data-and-Apps-Platform/src/README.md

 - Open the `model_as_a_judge/flow.dag.yaml` in the Visual Editor.
 - Create a batch run experiment to evaluate the copilot responses against the ground truth data.
 - Select 'Existing Run' to perform the evaluation against the generated answers in step 5
+  - Uncomment the `# data` to provide the qna data set and provide ground_truth inputs to the evaluation promptflow.
 - Configure the inputs to the batch run job:
   - `data`: Name of the test_data jsonl file used.
   - [fill in fields]